 The votes were tallied and the heartbreak began to settle in.

-Nebraska was named national champs – and Penn State didn’t even get a share.
+Nebraska would be the national champs – and Penn State didn’t even get a share.

 Joe Paterno would likely state multiple reasons for Penn State’s rivalry with Nebraska, but the 1994 season alone makes these two schools a natural fit for a rivalry, no matter what anyone says – and with that, a new trophy should be born – where each year, the Nittany Lions and Cornhuskers can fight for that 1994 national title.